perkier/CFD/README.md

 # CFD
-Code used in CFD simulations or mesh creation
+Code used in CFD simulations for mesh creation